 A Narrative can include any number of analysis steps that are added by selecting one or more apps from the Apps Panel directly below your data.
+The apps are grouped by category.
+Click the arrow to the left of a category name to see the individual apps in that category.

 You can browse KBase apps by (1) scrolling through the list in the Apps Panel; (2) searching for an app by name; or (3) using the App Catalog (click the right arrow in the top right corner of the Apps Panel to open it) to further explore, filter, and designate apps as favorites.